money-on-chain/sc-moc-decentralized-exchange/integration-to-TEX.md

 If the price is zero, it reverts and sends the error message will be "Price cannot be zero".

 If the transaction reverts, all your funds will be returned (except the fee paid to the network).

+#### Pair token does not exist
+The token pair must exist in TEX platform.
+If a pair of base and secondary token does not exist, the transaction reverts with the message: "Token pair does not exist".

 #### Pair token is disabled: